faluthakkar/Student-rest/README.md

 To use the application, create an account and log in.
 You can then search for healthcare providers and book appointments with them.

 Acknowledgments
-Thanks to the developers of the Spring Boot, React.js, Java, Hibernate JPA, and MySQL for their excellent tools and frameworks.
+Thanks to the developers of the Spring Boot, Java,  and MySQL for their excellent tools and frameworks.